 Landlords: What to do about CVAs

-2018 continues to be a very challenging year for our high streets as the move to online shopping, increasing property costs and business rates continue to take their toll.
+It continues to be a very challenging time for our high streets as the move to online shopping, increasing property costs and business rates continue to take their toll.

 Many household names, Prezzo, Mothercare, Jamie’s Italian and Carpetright to name but a few, have used a mechanism called a Company Voluntary Arrangement or CVA to re-structure their obligations across their portfolios often to the significant detriment of their landlords.
 So what is a CVA and what can a Landlord do when faced with a tenant going down this route?

 From the tenant’s perspective a CVA is a flexible and relatively cheap process allowing the directors to stay in place, though an insolvency practitioner must be involved prior to approval of the proposal and a supervisor afterwards.
 As long as the approval of 75% of the creditors is obtained at a creditors’ meeting, a CVA will bind all unsecured creditors whether they voted for the proposal or not.
 Following approval, reduced rents, amended lease covenants and store closures can be imposed on Landlords without their consent.
 Unsurprisingly CVAs are, as a result, hugely controversial, with many Landlords holding the view that the process is being exploited by tenants to enable them to ditch failing stores and manufacture early exists from unprofitable leases.

 Faced with the potential alternative of tenant insolvency however, Landlords often have little choice but to accept the proposals.
 In the current challenging retail environment, some rent is better than none at all, particularly where the liability for business rates will remain with the tenant and there is little chance of securing a new lease without a lengthy vacant period.